paulwilcox/simethics/src/towardPrincipia.md

   furthermore has no direct 'knowledge' of the nature of the control-primitive that gave rise to it.

-'Self' is no new construct.
+'Self' is no new class.
 It is merely an 'object', though one of special interest:

 - We initially create it out of the perceptions that couple with pleasure and pain.
 - Example: An infant has created the 'long', 'thin', 'silver', 'soft' mental categories.
 It